glycerine/greenpack/README.md

 //go:generate greenpack
 ```

 The `greenpack` command will generate serialization methods for all exported type declarations in the file.
-If you add the flag `-msgp`, it will generate msgpack2 rather than Greenpack format.
+If you add the flag `-msgp`, it will generate msgpack2 rather than greenpack format.

 For other language's use, schemas can can be written to a separate file using `greenpack -file my.go -write-schema` at the shell.
 (By default schemas are not written to the wire, just as in protobufs/CapnProto/Thrift.)